square/reader-sdk-flutter-plugin/doc/reference.md

 Used to start the store a card for a customer flow.

-The card information is stored on Square servers, not on the specific device running Reader SDK.
-This means cards cannot be saved on file when offline, and that saved cards for a customer are available from any device, keyed by customer ID.
+Card information is only stored on Square servers, not on the mobile device running Reader SDK, which means cards cannot be saved while the device is offline.
+Saved card information can be requested using Square APIs and the associated customer ID.

 * **On success**: returns information about the stored card as a [Card](#card) object.